 What can I do to feel better!?
 I am poor and spend my money on massages when I can, but my grad health insurance doesn't cover massages, or acupuncture — things I see suggested.
 I take a bath every day because that is supposed to help.
 Any ideas for me?
 I am a mess!
 I need help, but am poor!
 What do I do?

 - Desertion of overexertion.
-On days when you are feeling well and have lots of energy, it may be tempting to try to do more than you usually do, whether it's work, running errands, or even participating in social activities with your friends.
-However, overexertion may lead you to become even more tired or your symptoms to become even worse later.
-Keeping your activity level consistent from day to day is a good way to keep fibromyalgia flare-ups at bay.
+On days when you’re feeling well and have lots of energy, it’s often tempting to try to do more than you usually do — whether it's work, running errands, or even participating in social activities with your friends.
+But keep in mind that overexertion may lead you to become even more tired or exacerbate your symptoms later.
+Keeping your activity level consistent from day to day may help keep your fibromyalgia flare-ups at bay.